-In 2016, Eritrea was the top country of origin with 5,178 requests.
-The recognition rate (asylum status) was 49.2% and the temporary admission rate was 39.6% in 2016.
+In 2017, Eritrea was the top country of origin with 3,375 requests.
+The recognition rate (asylum status) was 54% and the temporary admission rate was 29% in 2017.
 In June 2016, the SEM changed its policy regarding Eritrea.
 It stated that persons who left Eritrea illegally and had previously never been called to the military service, exempted from military service, or released from military service, will no longer be recognised as refugees.
+In January 2017, the Federal Administrative Court also changed its practice and ruled that the illegal exit of Eritrea can no more, in itself, justify the recognition of refugee status and that additional individual elements are required.
+Confirming a more restrictive approach regarding Eritrean cases, the Court subsequently found, in August 2017, that the return of Eritrean nationals could not be generally considered as unreasonable.
+Thus, noting that the situation in Eritrea has improved significantly since 2005, the Court estimated that persons whose asylum request was rejected and who have already done their military service as well as those who "settled" their situation with the Eritrean State and benefit from the status of so-called "diaspora member", were not under the threat of being convicted or recruited for the national service.

-This practice change has been criticised by OSAR and others, as it does not seem justified by the current country of origin information (COI) or the difficulty to obtain reliable COI.
-The development of the statistics since then can be influenced by different factors, but the practice change seems to be one of them.
+This practice change has been criticised by the Swiss Refugee Council and others, as it does not seem justified by the current country of origin information (COI) or the difficulty to obtain reliable COI.265 The development of the statistics since then can be influenced by different factors, but the practice change seems to be one of them.
 Less Eritrean persons are granted refugee status, and more temporary admission.
 There are also more and more negative decisions.
-It remains to be seen how the Federal Administrative Court will react to this practice change.
-In one case before the SEM's practice change, the Federal Administrative Court ruled that in order to assume that the person has left Eritrea illegally, it is not sufficient that the person belongs to an age group that normally does not receive an exit visa.254 In the case of an unaccompanied minor asylum seeker, the Federal Administrative Court stated that the boy would not risk persecution in case of return to Eritrea, as he was only ten years old when he left Eritrea illegally.
-He was therefore not recognised as a refugee and received only a temporary admission.255
+In the case of an unaccompanied minor asylum seeker, the Federal Administrative Court stated that the boy would not risk persecution in case of return to Eritrea, as he was only ten years old when he left Eritrea illegally.
+He was therefore not recognised as a refugee and received only a temporary admission.266